 1. Target range of the vulnerability and exploit.

 2. Level of diffusion till date of the vulnerability and exploit.

 5. Reliability of the seller of zero days.

-6. Exclusive usage rights of the zero-day are also a important factor mentions Roy Mcfadden, a corporate information security expert.
+6. Exclusive usage rights of the zero-day are a very important for information security organizations.

 8. Exchange broker connections.

 The day is not far when governments will be coming together with information security organizations to regulate zero day trade to control cyber arms race and cyber espionage.
 Cyber espionage is a global issue with actors such as government agencies, information security organizations and other private sector companies targeting for political and commercial interests.
 IICS, is an Information security organization that is actively working in zero day exploits and the vulnerability market with governments.
 Also our information security consulting experts have been actively involved in the global zero day landscape, thus helping our clients with advance surveillance tools and services.